There are two kinds of change in business.

 In some cases, large errors or discrepancies may evidence themselves from the outset of a program.
 For instance, if employee resistance presents a problem, early employee feedback, and performance numbers will likely indicate this.

-Since change managers must rely on data to drive their efforts, they should be prepared to make course corrections as needed.
+Since you’ll be relying on data to drive your efforts, you should be prepared to make course corrections as needed.

 - Implementing agile change management practices

-- Ensuring that employees are fully engaged and supportive
+- Ensuring employees are fully engaged and supportive

 - Keeping a tight loop between real-world data and change tactics

 You should continually evaluate your change program to ensure it performs appropriately.

 To keep projects on target, you should be ready to repeat all the aforementioned steps.

 This can mean re-engineering the change project by shifting the goals, objectives, metrics, etc.

 However, the more agile and responsive the change management approach, the easier it will be to make improvements based on the measurements covered here.